corda/corda-docs/content/en/docs/cenm/1.3/upgrade-notes.md

 {{< warning >}}
 If you require private network functionality or node certificate revocation checking then the configuration should be updated to include the appropriate settings.
-See the *Doorman & Revocation Communication* section of the [Network Map Service](network-map.md) doc for more information.
+See the *Doorman & Revocation Communication* section of the [Network Map Service](network-map.md) document for more information.

 {{< /warning >}}